Special Gift Opportunities

 “Style, Function and Price: Buying Furniture in Early America”

-This exhibition opening in 2014 will showcase Colonial Williamsburg's world-class collection of 18th-century furniture.
-The exhibit will allow visitors to pose as colonial consumers, exploring furniture style, construction, decoration, and price.
+This exhibition opening in 2015 will showcase Colonial Williamsburg's world-class collection of 18th-century furniture.
+The exhibition will allow visitors to pose as colonial consumers, exploring furniture style, construction, decoration, and price.
 Audio/video tours will permit guests to delve more deeply into these topics at their own pace.

 Funds needed: $150,000.